 The legal occupancy of a building is ultimately determined by the NYC Department of Buildings (DOB).
 The inclusion or omission of a building on OSE’s Class B Multiple Dwelling list does not alter and may not be deemed to alter the legal occupancy or zoning use group of a building or portion thereof as determined by the DOB.
 Moreover, inclusion on this list only reflects the legal occupancy classification, and should not be used to assume that there are no other barriers or compliance issues relating to the property’s use for short-term renting.

-A list of Class B dwellings did not exist prior to this law’s passage.
-To develop the list, OSE has identified buildings likely to be Class B using data from other agencies and manually reviewed each building’s occupancy classifications.
+A list of Class B dwellings did not exist prior to OSE’s implementation of the Booking Service Data Reporting Law.
+To develop the list, OSE identified buildings likely to be Class B using data from other agencies and manually reviewed each building’s occupancy classifications.

 The list has two tabs, and both should be reviewed when looking to see if a building is on the Class B Multiple Dwelling list.